A lot of popular lifting shoes aren’t vegan.

 Personally, I’d like to be sure that my shoes are vegan.

 A while back I needed new shoes, and ended up researching the best options.
-I’m going to share with you the best options I found for vegans here, whether you’re looking for just a lifting shoe, or more of a cross-trainer.
+I’m going to share with you the best options I found for vegans here, whether you’re looking for just a lifting shoe, or more of a cross-trainer for lifting and trail running.

 You’ll notice that most of these brands also make vegan minimalist shoes.